bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 Todo:
 1. Code cleanup
-2. adding use of AVX2 registers (maybe integrate Agner Fog's Vector Class Library)
+2. Adding calculation in AVX2 registers (maybe integrate Agner Fog's Vector Class Library)
+3. A boolean is 8 bit in memory, because of a standard array maybe using vector<bool> or write own packed array -> 1 bit per boolean (but this slows down the algo a little bit.)

 <br>
 <hr>